 - If you took PPP funding, make sure you talk to your SBA representative to confirm that they have a record of those funds.
 Your loan amount is not limited by your PPP funding, but the SBA will track it as a competing credit risk.
 And remember, you cannot double-dip.
 If you are using PPP funds over 8 or 24 weeks for payroll or qualified non-payroll expenses, you may NOT use EIDL funds for the same purposes during that period.

 - If you intend to raise other funds or open credit sources – everything from a new credit card to a fundraising round – make sure you understand the EIDL restrictions.
-Prior to applying for any additional business credit, you will need to clear the amount and use with the SBA.
+Prior to applying for any additional business credit, your bank may need to clear any lien conflicts with the SBA.
 Again, they will be tracking the risk you’re taking against their own repayment.

 - You must buy American-made goods and services whenever possible.
 If you have offshore partners or a non-US virtual assistant, this could raise flags.

-- You must save receipts for use of funds and can be audited as much as annually for the life of the loan.
+- You must save receipts for use of funds for two years and can be audited as much as annually for the life of the loan.
 A best practice is to keep the loan proceeds in a separate bank account so you can clearly show where you’ve applied the funds.

 If you can live with these rules, taking an EDIL loan is just about the best business loan deal you’ll get right now at 3.75% interest rate over 30 years.
 Know what you’re signing, set up proper audit and tracking, and be prepared to partner with the SBA to stay in compliance.